ogbidaniel/wav2vec2-speech-app/README.md

 # Ika-Research-App
-This is a research web application that provides access to Ika language experts to interact with our Ika Speech Recognition  and Speech Synthesis models.
+This is a research web application that provides Automatic Speech Recognition service to Nigerians.

-###Paper
+It supports various Nigerian languages:
-Advancing Speech Recognition for the Ika Language by *Ogbuigwe Daniel*
+    - English

-### Dataset
+    - Igbo
-You can find the dataset used to train the models at this drive link https://drive.google.com/drive/folders/1l8X35AMJNWEAM9_qrNZ6sl18xycVtami?usp=sharing
+    - Yoruba
-The mms-1b-all checkpoints that Meta made available are used to run inference on the application.
+    - Hausa